But not long ago, when looking at business listings in Google for tree trimming services, I found something surprising.

 Once you install and configure one of these plugins, make sure that all your existing passwords are strong.

 Check through your list of users.
 Remove user accounts that you no longer need.
+Take special care to look at any user accounts that have administrator privileges.

 Better Yet, Use A Firewall